About the Elite Development Team

 A dedicated staff of Team Manager, club coaches, mechanics, and other valuable personnel work year round to give these young athletes the best chance at success in the grueling and competitive sport of cycling.

 - Physical Capacity: the rider is able to undertake rigorous training 5-6 days a week to prepare for the racing schedule.

 - Mental Capacity: the rider (not the parents!) is willing to communicate with the coaches, provide feedback on training and race results and respond positively to direction from the coaching staff

 - Club Community Service

-Two former Young Medalists are professionals racing domestically: Robin Carpenter for Holowesko/Citadel and Micah Engle for Gateway/Harley-Davidson/Trek.
+Two former Young Medalists are professionals racing domestically: Robin Carpenter for Rally and Micah Engle for Gateway/Harley-Davidson/Trek.

-Several Young Medalists have gone on to elite development teams, currently Chris Meacham rides for Palmetto State Medical Elite, and Dakota Schaeffer rides for CS Velo Elite, out of Philadelphia, while Sean Guydish, Dakota Schaeffer and Alec Ratzell ride for Keystone Racing Team.
+Several Young Medalists have gone on to elite development teams, currently Jacob Skrip rides for CS Velo Elite, out of Philadelphia, while Sean Guydish, Dakota Schaeffer and Alec Ratzell ride for Keystone Racing Team.

-Many Young Medalists have raced in college, currently, Alec Ratzell (Penn State), Zach Lyons (West Virginia), and Evelyn Korbich (Bucknell).
-Wes Kline, Kyle Penny, and Elspeth Huyett continue to race locally.
+Many Young Medalists have raced in college, currently, Joe Clay (Temple), Alec Ratzell (Penn State), Zach Lyons (West Virginia), and Evelyn Korbich (Bucknell).
+Wes Kline, Chris Meacham, Kyle Penny, Marcello Cesario, and Elspeth Huyett continue to race locally.